-The RD-9 has a 1⁄4" (6.35 mm) mono jack output on the rear of the unit plus 10 independent voice 1⁄4" (6.35 mm) jacks.

-Note: When the individual voice outputs are used and connected, they cut that voice from the MAIN MONO output.
-This is useful for adding effects or for external processing to individual sounds.
-E.G. Use the Bass Drum and Snare Drum outputs to add compression and reverb to those voices and apply processing to the remaining voices via the mono output.
+The RD-8 MKII has a $\frac{1}{4}$ (6.35 mm) mono jack output on the rear of the unit plus 11 independent voice $\frac{1}{4}$ (6.35 mm) jacks.
+When the individual voice outputs are used and connected, they cut that voice from the MAIN MONO output.
+This is useful for adding effects or external processing to individual sounds.

-Audio return is via the $\frac{1}{4}$ " (6.35 mm) mono RETURN jack on the rear panel.
-This input can be used to process an individual voice or voices via external processing (mixer, compressor or reverb, etc.), then return the signal back into the main output of the RD-9.
+Audio return is via the 1⁄4 (6.35 mm) mono RETURN jack on the rear panel.
+This input can be used to process an individual voice or voices via external processing (mixer, compressor or reverb, etc.), then return the signal back into the main output of the RD-8 MKII.
 Please consult the connection set-up guide for examples (8.1).

-The CLOCK IN/OUT connections use 1/8" (3.5mm) TRS jacks.
+The CLOCK IN/OUT connections use 1/8 (3.5mm) TRS jacks.

-CAUTION: Do not overload the $\frac{1}{2}$ " (3.5 mm) CLOCK IN input.
+CAUTION: Do not overload the $\frac{1}{8}$ (3.5 mm) CLOCK IN input.
 This jack can only accept voltages up to a maximum of +15 V. The 3.5 mm CLOCK OUT outputs should only be connected to inputs capable of receiving the output voltages.
-Failure to follow these instructions may damage the RD-9 or external units.
+Failure to follow these instructions may damage the RD-8 MKII or external units.